kube-ci/engine/docs/concepts/crds/workplan.md

 # Workplan

 ## What is Workplan
 A `Workplan` is a Kubernetes `CustomResourceDefinition` (CRD).
-It is created by the kubeci-engine when a workflow is triggered.
+It is created by the KubeCI engine when a workflow is triggered.
 It provides the final sate of the workflow after resolving template and dependencies.
 Once created, users can not update it.

 ## Workplan Spec
 As with all other Kubernetes objects, a Workplan has `apiVersion`, `kind`, and `metadata` fields.
 It also has a `.spec` section.
 Below is an example Workflow object: